NCI-CGR/plco-analysis/docs/Installation.rst

 Environment Usage
 ~~~~~~~~~~~~~~~~~

-I've said it above and I'll say it again here so that when this inevitably causes, you'll hopefully see it somewhere:
+I've said it above and I'll say it again here so that when this inevitably causes problems, you'll hopefully see it somewhere:

 * activate ``plco-analysis-ldsc`` when you are running the **ldsc** pipeline in ``ldsc/Makefile`` with ``make ldsc``; or when
   you are running the **ldscore regression** pipeline in ``shared-makefiles/Makefiles.ldscores`` with ``make ldscores``: